Richard Foster once made three profound observations about humility. He stated:

-Pride is, and can only ever be an enemy of grace – pride is like a tool for the ‘nothing’ (Barth’s term for absolute evil) to corrupt God’s blessing.
+Pride is, and can only ever be an enemy of grace – pride is like a tool for the ‘nothing’ (Barth’s term for absolute evil) to corrupt God’s blessing and work.
 As a consequence pride becomes an enemy to freedom, and a threat to community, worship, marriage, family – progress.

-This means my response to pride must become ‘reflective instead of instinctive’ (Karl Barth C.D IV.4:182); putting off well-engrained, survival mechanisms that help me hide in bitter pride rather than heal in humility.
+For me this means that my response to pride must become ‘reflective instead of instinctive’ (Karl Barth C.D IV.4:182); putting off well-engrained, survival mechanisms that help me hide in bitter pride rather than heal in humility.

 It may be too simple to suggest that humility wins.
-After all rejecting pride is not an easy task and mantra’s themselves can become tired, meaningless words.
-Suggesting that humility wins is not the same as saying ‘love wins’ because it is more specific.
-In addition, it does not mean allowing ourselves to become doormats or subjugating ourselves to indentured, unjust servitude.
-What I mean is that humility drives us forward unifying us in our agreements, and promoting respectful dialogue in the areas where we disagree.
+After all, rejecting pride is not an easy task and mantra’s themselves can become tired, meaningless ambiguity of phrases like ‘love wins’.
+Suggesting that humility wins, however, is not the same as saying ‘love wins’ because it is more specific.
+Humility doesn’t have the baggage attached to it in the way that love does.

-The event is a reminder of Paul’s call, already mentioned, to work towards preventing the wounding of other Christians in areas of their lives where they are either exhausted or under-developed.
+One area where this can be applied is identified in Paul’s call to work towards preventing the wounding of other Christians in areas of their lives where they are either exhausted or under-developed (1 Cor.
+8:11).
 To this task the Church in its various expressions and forms, ‘works towards the glory of God’ (1 Cor.
 10:31) rather than the glory of self.